 For Network Technology: the six 4U or M courses must include one of Advanced Functions or Calculus and Vectors or Mathematics of Data Management (Calculus and Vectors recommended).

-For Optical Systems & Sensors: the six 4U or M courses must include Advanced Functions.
+For Optical Systems & Sensors: the six 4U or M courses must include one of Advanced Functions or Calculus and Vectors or Mathematics of Data Management (Calculus and Vectors recommended).
+Additionally, 4U Physics is strongly recommended.

 Advanced Standing